Executing the COVID-19 recovery has been added to Bookmarks.

 A guide for state and local governments for reopening and restoring their economies

-State and local governments are on the frontlines of the COVID-19 crisis.
+State and local governments are on the front line of the COVID-19 crisis.
 In the coming months, they will be focused on balancing health and economic impacts; promoting economic health for individuals, businesses, and other sectors; and reopening the economy with an eye towards a better future.

-- Developing a robust communication strategy to increase transparency and build trust
+- Developing a communication strategy to increase transparency and build trust

-- Executing through a network of national and local government agencies, the private sector, academia, and not-for-profit-organisations
+- Executing the recovery and reopening through a network of federal and local government agencies, the private sector, academia, and non-profits

 - Using data and technology tools to accelerate the recovery